bullett445/udacity-sparkify/readme.md

 ## Blog post

-More information about the models derived can be found in this blogpost
+More information about the models derived can be found in this blogpost: https://medium.com/@jan.krueger/4241ba1555d5